-Coffee Sensor flow control device for E61 GH’s is designed and tested on some models of machines from ECM, Isomac, Bezzera coffee machines, that have the STANDARD E61 GH.
+Coffee Sensor flow control device for E61 GH’s is designed and tested on some models of machines from ECM, Isomac, Bezzera, that have the STANDARD E61 GH.

-It is not guaranteed to work when installed in machines made by other manufacturers.
+It is not guaranteed to work when installed on machines made by other manufacturers.